kaizcodes/Pog_Engine/README.md

 If you have followed step by step correctly, at this point everything SHOULD work.

+1. Create shortcut from OrganizeVODAndFixSRT_Emotion.bat (Right click -> Create shortcut)
+2. Place this shortcut in your VOD folder
-1. Drop your VOD.mp4 onto the shortcut
+3. Drop your VOD.mp4 onto the shortcut
-2. Go to the created folder
+4. Go to the created folder
-3. Then run **6_RunAllSteps.bat**
+5. Open **6_RunAllSteps.bat**
-4. Watch it works
+6. Watch it works

 ## Companion tools (RECOMMENDED):
 [1 click script to import](https://github.com/kaizcodes/davinci-resolve-20-auto-scripts/tree/main/1%20Click%20Import%20%2B%20Timeline%20%2B%20SRT%20%2B%20Marker%20into%20Timeline)